fracarma/Lightning-Object-Creator-Component/README.md

 |          *type* (*Required*)		     |		String 	    |'inputField' or 'outputField'|
 |          *required*		           |		Boolean      |If *true*, the field is required and a *save* operation is not allowed|

+**NB: At the moment, The only fields full supported are Text, Numbers, Email, Picklist and Checkbox**.
+Any other field type could be not working or completely brake the component.

 #### Example: